Early music revival: 19th century

 In 1808, Samuel Wesley began performing Bach's organ music in a series of London concerts.

-Felix Mendelssohn is often credited as an important figure in reviving music from the past.
-He conducted a famous performance of Bach's St Matthew Passion on 11 March 1829.
-The concert is cited as one of the most significant events in the early music revival, although the performance used contemporary instruments and the work was condensed, leaving out a significant amount of Bach's music.
+Felix Mendelssohn is often credited as an important figure in reviving the music of J.S.
+Bach, in what is termed the "Bach revival".
+He conducted a performance of Bach's St Matthew Passion on 11 March 1829, cited as one of the most significant events in the early music revival, although the performance used contemporary instruments and the work was condensed, leaving out a significant amount of Bach's music.

 Early 20th century

 In the early 20th century, musical historians in the emerging field of musicology began to look at Medieval and Renaissance music more carefully, preparing performing editions of many works.
 Aside from choirs at the cathedral churches in England which were reviving these pieces, establishing a new standard and tradition in performing Renaissance choral music, several independent instrumental ensembles also emerged in the 1960s.
 They included Musica Reservata and David Munrow's Early Music Consort.
 Research into early music was carried out by members of the Galpin Society and independent scholars such as Mary Remnant and Christopher Hogwood.

-Other important milestones in the early music revival included the 1933 founding of the Schola Cantorum Basiliensis in Basel, Switzerland by Paul Sacher—together with distinguished musicians including the pioneering specialist in early vocal music Max Meili, who contributed to the extensive L'Anthologie Sonore series of early music recordings and recorded Renaissance lute songs for HMV—and the 1937 presentation and recording of some of Monteverdi’s Madrigals by Nadia Boulanger in France.
+Other important milestones in the early music revival included the 1933 founding of the Schola Cantorum Basiliensis in Basel, Switzerland by Paul Sacher—together with distinguished musicians including the pioneering specialist in early vocal music Max Meili, who contributed to the extensive L'Anthologie Sonore series of early music recordings and recorded Renaissance lute songs for His Master's Voice—and the 1937 presentation and recording of some of Monteverdi’s Madrigals by Nadia Boulanger in France.
 Arnold Dolmetsch is widely considered the key figure in the early music revival in the early 20th century.
 Dolmetsch's 1915 book The Interpretation of the Music of the XVIIth and XVIIIth Centuries was a milestone in the development of authentic performances of early music.